luigiferiani/CellCycleClassification/README.md

 The GUI supports resuming, so one can load a partially annotated dataset and the the last annotated ROI will be shown
-(to be precise, the last ROI in the dataset with an annotation, not the most recently annotated ROI)
+(to be precise, the last ROI in the dataset with an annotation, not the most recently annotated ROI).

 #### Using the GUI
 While the GUI can be used with a mouse, the most common functionalities can be accessed via [keyboard shortcuts](#keyboard-shortcuts), for ease and speed.